 Think of your brand's Facebook page as a type of resume.
 You'll want to keep it short and exciting.
 Explain what it is that you do, state why you offer more than your competition, and include some fun facts.

 Keep your Facebook page professional, but friendly and approachable at the same time.
 Even if you’re a luxury real estate agent, being a bit more casual will work better on this platform.

 Now that you’ve set your brand page up, it’s time to create a brand Facebook group.
 While Facebook groups have been around for some time, you can now create a brand-based group and connect it to your page.

 Facebook groups are very similar to forums.
 The members can ask questions, have discussions, and you can keep them informed.
-The best part is that they drive higher levels of engagement so that you can spread awareness about you and your brand.
+The best part is that they drive higher levels of engagement so that you can spread awareness about yourself and your brand.

 There is a downside, however.
 Groups take a lot of time and attention.
 With Facebook pages, you can log in once a day (or even less frequently), and this will be fine.
 When it comes to groups, you need to be more active.
 If possible, it’s always best to hire someone to manage your group for you.

 Whether your own brand Facebook group is going well or not, you’ll also want to join other related groups on the platform.

 Doing this will allow you to spread the word about your real estate business.
 If you do it right, you’ll establish yourself as a reliable industry leader.